-Especially with transformer connected meters there are a rather big risk with installation errors.
-Current transformers can for example be connected with wrong polarity or the phase connections can be mixed on the primary and/or the secondary side.
-If the current and power values are low also check that the CT ratio is correctly set and that the secondary terminals are not short circuited (which they can be at installation to avoid high secondary voltages before or during installation of the meter).
-The voltage phase connections can also be mixed.
+If the energy consumption is suspected to be wrong it is recommended to check that the voltage, current and power (under the menu Instantaneous Values) have expected values.
+If the current and power values are low in a transformer connected meter check that the CT ratio is correctly set and that the secondary terminals are not short circuited (which they can be at installation to avoid high secondary voltages before or during installation of the meter).